Mergers vs Acquisitions

 Difference Between Mergers and Acquisitions

-Merger refers to consolidating two or more business entities to form one joint entity with the new management structure, ownership, and name capitalizing on its competitive advantage and synergies.
+Merger refers to consolidating two or more business entities to form one joint entity with the new management structure, ownership, and name, capitalizing on its competitive advantage and synergies.
 In contrast, the acquisition is the case where one financially strong entity takes over or acquires a less financially strong business entity by acquiring all shares or shares with a value greater than 50% of its total shares.

 Both are corporate strategies aimed at increasing the present capabilities of a company.
 Sometimes both terms are misunderstood as merely adjoining two or more companies, but these terms are quite different.
+Various key aspects form the basis of differences between them, for example, purpose, objectives, and mutual agreement.
+Understanding them can help eliminate any kind of confusion.

 Mergers-vs-Acquisitions